Nagendra1997/mesibo-documentation/livestreaming.md

 So, for live conferencing and streaming there is a small addition to setting up a group.

-1. Set up a group
+1. Set up group
 2. Get list of members
-2. Place a call to the group
+2. Place a call to group
 4. Connect to each member of the group over voice and video.

 It is that simple!